RachidaSK/states-rebuilder-examples/001-future_counter_with_error/README.md

             Builder(
               builder: (BuildContext context) {
                 //Before requesting the asynchronous method.
-(At the start of the app) if (counterService.connectionState == ConnectionState.none) {
+(At the start of the app)
+                //You can use counterService.isIdle instead of counterService.connectionState == ConnectionState.none
+                if (counterService.connectionState == ConnectionState.none) {
                   return Text(
                       'Top on the plus button to start incrementing the counter');
                 }

-                //while waiting for the asynchronous method to complete if (counterService.connectionState == ConnectionState.waiting) {
+                //while waiting for the asynchronous method to complete
+                //You can use counterService.isWaiting instead of counterService.connectionState == ConnectionState.none
+                if (counterService.connectionState == ConnectionState.waiting) {
                   return CircularProgressIndicator();
                 }